Warren Robert “Bob” Detweiler, 83, of Bloomingburg, formerly of Good Hope, passed away peacefully at his home on Tuesday, November 26, 2019.

 A funeral service is planned for 1pm on Sunday, December 1, 2019 at the Roberts Funeral Home with Pastor Barry Pettit officiating.
 Burial with military honors will follow in the Good Hope Cemetery.
 The family will receive friends on Sunday from 11am until the start of the service.
 In lieu of flowers, donations are suggested to the Wayne Township Firefighters Assn, 4062 Main St. SE, Washington C.H., OH 43160.

-To send flowers to Warren "Bob" Robert Detweiler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Warren "Bob" Robert Detweiler, please visit our floral store.